Published on 7th February 2022

 Weed re-growth with Powermax is also reduced using adjuvants, and again is always better than the generic with or without adjuvants, he adds.

-The trial also compared performance against charlock – a brassica weed Mr Felce suggests can be used a proxy for control of some cover crop species.
+The trial also compared performance against charlock – a brassica weed Mr Felce suggests can be used as a proxy for control of some cover crop species.

 Against this more difficult to control weed, there was a greater difference in the performance of Powermax versus the generic, with 10% improvement after 28 days, 12.5% after 42 days, and 0% regrowth compared with 12.5% with the generic.